11 contemporary Indian jewellery labels that are easy on the eyes and wallet

 Luckily, contemporary Indian jewellery labels have popped up all over Instagram to fulfil our needs.

-With the festive season around the corner, we thought this would be the ideal time to add some cheer to this pandemic-laced life, and bling it up with our picks of contemporary Indian jewellery labels that won’t hurt your wallet too much.
+As we head back into the real world after our lockdown-laced life, bling it up with our picks of contemporary Indian jewellery labels that won’t hurt your wallet too much.

 Contemporary Indian jewellery labels we love